Muttontown, New York

 Muttontown is a village located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States. it is considered part of the Greater Syosset area, which is anchored by Syosset.
 The population was 3,512 at the time of the 2020 census.

 History

 The area historically was inhabited by the Matinecock Native Americans, and European colonists began to settle in the area during the 1600s.
 During colonial times, the area was used to raise sheep for wool and meat.

 Muttontown incorporated as a village in 1931.
 The name of the village stems from its former use as pasturage for sheep.

 Zog of Albania bought the local Knollwood Estate in 1951, but sold it in 1955.
 The Benjamin Moore Estate was listed on the National Register of Historic Places in 1979.

-In 2007, a Muttontown couple was arrested after it was discovered that they had enslaved women from Indonesia as house servants.
-The resulting trial saw Varsha and Mahender Sabhnani – the couple – being indicted on federal charges for involuntary servitude and keeping slaves.